mui/mui-public/README.md

 ## Contributing

 Bugfixes and feature suggestions are greatly appreciated.
-Though this project is highly opinionated so feature requests from will be rejected if no core member has a use for them
+Though this project is highly opinionated so feature requests from external contributors likely won't be accepted if no core member has a use for them.

 Copy `.env.example` to `.env` and fill in the values as instructed in the file.